Wikipedia

 In July 1653 Barebone was appointed to sit as a representative of the City of London in the Nominated Assembly, a body set up after the expulsion of the Rump Parliament by Oliver Cromwell.
 The Assembly, whose members were chosen by Cromwell and the Army Council instead of being elected, soon became known as Barebone's Parliament to its many critics, Barebone proving a likely target due to his name and his apparently humble origins.

-Although he was never chosen to sit in the Assembly's Council of State, Barebone was an active member.
+Barebone, who was never chosen to sit in the Assembly's Council of State, was an active member.
 He sat on a committee on tithes set up on 19 July 1653, and he was also one of the first members of the committee established on 19 August to consider law reform.
 In late July he was tasked with placating large numbers of women who were demonstrating at Westminster in support of John Lilburne.[4]

 Later career